roderickmackenzie/matlab_robot_buggy/WS3/worksheet.md

 **Question 3.1:**   We are going to write a script to drive the buggy forward two meters then drive it backwards for two meters, then repeat these actions forever.
 Edit the script q3_1.m, so that it contains a while loop, which will run for ever (hint: while(1) .... end).
 In the while loop, add the motor commands to drive the buggy forward and backwards initially set the time the motors run to be 5 seconds.

+> If you are doing the virtual buggy lab drive it forwards and backwards as far as you can without hitting any walls of the enclosure.
 ```
 Hint 1: You will need to use the addpath(‘/home/pi/lib/’) command before these commands will work though.